-Located at 160 Coppards Road, Whittington, Bowder Veteran House has supported veterans from all walks of life since opening in March 2003.
+Located in Coppards Road, Whittington, Bowder Veteran House has supported veterans from all walks of life since opening in March 2003.
 The initiative was born from tragedy.
 In 2002, South Australian veteran Fred Bowder (2RAR) was found deceased after extreme hardship.
 With no family located, his remains were brought back to Geelong and laid to rest at the Baptist Church in Clifton Springs.
 Moved by the circumstances, Vietnam Veterans’ Federation leaders Ron Cargill and Paul Naylor approached the Department of Housing to ensure no veteran would suffer the same fate.

 Since then, Bowder House has provided essential shelter and support to veterans of all conflicts, helping them transition back into everyday life.
 The house is run on a peppercorn rent arrangement with the Department of Housing, and residents are only asked to contribute a small optional donation to assist with costs.